DigitalTwin-DentalSurgery-Simulation/Proof-Of-Concept/README.md

 You will also need SimtoCare files as depency, these will are not public and should be requested.
 These will be submitted with the hand-in of this thesis.

 ### [Visualization](src/DigitalTwin.Visualization)

+The Visualization component gets it data from the RabbitMQ Server.
+You can start this after the Middleware or optionally run this after the simulation has finished and visualize the optimal path and user path.

 #### Dependencies